maryam-abdool/Earthquake-Detection/README.md

 # TECHTonic Tracer
 ## Overview
-TECHTonic Tracer is an earthquake predictor (website) that uses machine learning meant to warn people about future earthquakes before they happen.
+TECHTonic Tracer is an earthquake predictor (website) that uses machine learning to warn people about future earthquakes before they happen.

 ## Significance
 Currently, seismologists do not have a dependable tool to predict major earthquakes as they continue to have major, disastrous impacts worldwide.